 3. Our dedicated team monitors the whole service and infrastructure for any abuse of service.
 We have several tools in place, from CDN protection to firewalls and our own server monitoring system.
 Concurrent connections limits are monitored & also enforced via our systems to avoid such types of abuses.

 5. Back in 2011, we were the first in the VPN industry to publish a Transparency Report.
 It’s something we still do today when we launch our reports quarterly.
-When we receive a lot of DMCA takedown notices our reply is always the same: we keep no logs and cannot comply with the request.
+Our latest transparency report for Q1 2023 can be found here.
+Regardless of the number of DMCA takedown notices or legal requests we receive, our reply is always the same: we keep no user logs and so we cannot comply with the request.

 6. Since we store no logs, such requests do not affect us.
 Under Romanian law, data retention is not mandatory.
 This allows us to give our ‘Ghosties’ complete digital privacy.

-7. In some countries, local legislation prevents us from offering adequate service for torrenting.
+7. Many of our servers do support BitTorrent and CyberGhost offers servers that are optimized for private and secure file-sharing and safe and anonymous access to torrent sites for legal downloads.
+In some countries, local legislation prevents us from offering adequate service for torrenting.
 Other locations have performance constraints.
 We currently do not support port forwarding services.
 What’s more, specific ports related to email services are also blocked as an anti-spam security measure.

-8. We do not any store payment details.
+8. Our current payment providers are Cleverbridge, Stripe, BitPay, Braintree, and Paddle.
+We do not store any payment details.
 These are handled by our payment providers, which are entirely Payment Card Industry Data Security Standard compliant.

 9. We generally favor the AES-256 encryption platform & protocol wide for its good balance of performance and security.